Kinneret-OSCourse/ds-assignment-3-team-f/README.md

-﻿# Mulligan Parking System ג€” Assignment 2
+﻿# Mulligan Parking System  Assignment 3

 Course: Distributed Systems
 Semester: 2, 5786

-## Assignment 3 Update

-This repository now includes the recommender cluster, majority consensus protocol, 12-computer deployment support, and hardened RabbitMQ mTLS defaults required for Assignment 3.
-Assignment: 2 ג€” Distributed Data Storage + Blue Team Defenses

-## Assignment 3 Submission Scope

 The old Round 2 exploit package and generated evidence were removed from the source tree.
 Assignment 3 keeps the blue-team fixes, implementation, deployment